GRAPHIC-Take Five: G7 - deep in the Woods?

 But as the Bretton Woods pact turns 75, that spirit of cooperation, whether on exchange rates or trade, is waning.
-Trade protectionism is on the rise, nationalism and unilateralism is championed by U.S. President Donald Trump - who says the rest of the world is stealing from the United States via competitive currency devaluations against the dollar.
+Trade protectionism is on the rise and nationalism and unilateralism are championed by U.S. President Donald Trump - who says the rest of the world is stealing from the United States via competitive currency devaluations against the dollar.

-And so the July 17-18 meeting of G7 finance ministers and central bankers in the French town of Chantilly could well be a fraught one.
-Taking place at the same time as IMF and World Bank heads join ECB officials in Paris to commemorate Bretton Woods, G7 discussions will focus less on the past and more on how to resolve pressing problems such as the world economy, Sino-U.S. trade tensions, fair exchange rates between the major economies, U.S. anger over France’s plan to tax tech firms such as Google, and Trump’s threat to slap levies on European autos.
+And so the July 17-18 meeting of G7 finance ministers and central bankers in the French town of Chantilly could be fraught.
+Taking place at the same time as International Monetary Fund and World Bank heads join European Central Bank officials in Paris to commemorate Bretton Woods, G7 discussions will focus less on the past and more on how to resolve pressing problems such as the world economy, Sino-U.S. trade tensions, fair exchange rates between the major economies, U.S. anger over France’s plan to tax tech companies such as Google, and Trump’s threat to impose tariffs on European autos.

-Other issues on the table include tax havens, cyber security and Facebook’s proposed new coin Libra that has enlivened the debate about regulation of cryptocurrencies.
+Other issues on the table include tax havens, cyber security and Facebook’s proposed new coin Libra, which has enlivened the debate about regulation of cryptocurrencies.

 -Fed’s Powell bolsters rate cut view on trade, global growth concerns -French Senate approves tax as U.S. opens digital levy probe

-2/UNDER PRESSURE China’s economy and businesses are showing more visible signs of pain from the trade war, as recent data on producer prices and exports revealed.
-Monday’s GDP data, no matter how well-massaged, could show quarterly growth at its weakest in three decades and raise doubts over a government aim to keep 2019 growth in the 6-6.5% range.
+2/ UNDER PRESSURE China’s economy and businesses are showing more visible signs of pain from the trade war, as recent data on producer prices and exports revealed.
+Monday’s data showed gross domestic product slowed to 6.2% in the second quarter - its weakest pace in at least 27 years.
+The numbers outline the government’s challenge to keep 2019 growth in its 6% to 6.5% range.

 Beijing’s monetary and fiscal stimulus has hitherto been a fraction of what it was during the 2015 downturn.
 The government is clearly wary of encouraging another property bubble and reckless rise in investment, both of which were targeted during the 2017 campaign to cut leverage.